 An otherwise generic compound used in many different products and industries, benzoyl peroxide is particularly well-suited for the treatment of acne.
 Why?
 Well, one of the main causal factors for acne is the Propionibacterium acnes bacterium - which is anaerobic, i.e. it ‘hates oxygen.’
 Which is where the ‘peroxide’ part of the benzoyl peroxide comes into play - it basically drowns these acne-inducing bacteria in an oxygen tsunami.
 Besides reducing the inflammation, the extra oxygen also helps unclog the pores and hair follicles - which makes benzoyl peroxide such a key compound.

 Salicylic acid is keratolytic, which is science lingo for “this helps dissolve the cellular bonds that keep dead skin cells together.”
-In short, salicylic acid keeps the pores clean and dismantles the dead pimples which then hastens skin regeneration.
+In short, salicylic acid and other exfoliating substances keep the pores clean and dismantles the dead pimples which then hastens skin regeneration.
 This acid doesn’t have antimicrobial properties, so it works best when combined with benzoyl peroxide.